-b.
-Does not furnish a bond financial assurance required by these rules; and (11-1-89)( c.
-Is not required to furnish a bond-financial assurance by these rules, but fails to reclaim; is in violation of these rules and may be subject to civil penalty under Section 47-1513(c), Idaho Code.
-The amount of civil penalty shall be the estimated cost of reasonable reclamation of affected lands as determined by the director.
-Reasonable reclamation of the site shall be presumed to be in accordance with the standards established in the approved reclamation plan.
-The amount of the civil penalty shall be in addition to those described in Subsection 160.06.
+- b.
+Does not furnish a bond-financial assurance required by these rules; and or (11-1-89)( - c.
+Is not required to furnish a bond financial assurance by these rules, but fails to reclaim; ( is in violation of these rules and may be subject to civil penalty under Section 47-1513(c), Idaho Code.
+The amount of civil penalty shall-will be the estimated cost of reasonable reclamation of affected lands or permanent closure of the cyanidation facility as determined by the director.
+Reasonable reclamation of the site shall-will be presumed to be in accordance with the standards established in the approved reclamation plan or permanent closure plan.
+The amount of the civil penalty shall be is in addition to those described in Subsection 160.06 Section 47-1513(f), Idaho Code.
+(11-1-89)(